Compare

 A verified SQL agent avoids these by routing to pre-verified queries instead of regenerating SQL each turn: typed contract enforcement at L1 + L2.

-Where a verified SQL agent helps, and where it does not.
+Where verified-query routing helps, and where it does not.

 A verified SQL agent helps wherever your team has analytical patterns that repeat.
 Revenue by segment, retention by cohort, funnel conversion by source: anything you have written more than twice belongs in the verified library.
 The agent owns the library; your team owns the queries.